microsoft/calculator/README.md

 # Calculator
-The Windows Calculator app is a modern Windows app written in C++ that ships pre-installed with Windows.
+The Windows Calculator app is a modern Windows app written in C++ and C# that ships pre-installed with Windows.
 The app provides standard, scientific, and programmer calculator functionality, as well as a set of converters between various units of measurement and currencies.

 Calculator ships regularly with new features and bug fixes.
 You can get the latest version of Calculator in the [Microsoft Store](https://www.microsoft.com/store/apps/9WZDNCRFHVN5).